Authentic Caldo de Res, Mexican Beef Soup, is a bowl of love, warmth, and goodness.

 - Cover and simmer for 50 minutes.

-- In last 10 minutes of cooking, add cabbage slices.
+- In last 10 minutes of cooking, add cabbage slices and lime juice.

 - Taste again for good measure.